a teenager sentenced to 14 years in prison for the murder of her mother

-The mother of the 15-year-old girl at the time of the incident had been shot in the neck in the parking lot of a shopping center in 2020, in Baie-Mahault

-A 16-year-old girl was sentenced Saturday evening in Pointe-à-Pitre to 14 years in prison for the assassination of her mother in July 2020 in Baie-Mahault, we learned Sunday from the Pointe-à-Pitre prosecutor’s office.
-Clown, confirming information from local media.
+A 16-year-old girl was sentenced Saturday evening in Pointe-à-Pitre to 14 years in prison for the assassination of her mother in July 2020 in Baie-Mahault, the Pointe-à-Pitre prosecutor’s office said on Sunday, confirming a local media information.

 At the end of a four-day closed-door trial, the teenager, aged 15 at the time of the facts, was sentenced to “14 years in prison”, confirmed Patrick Desjardins, public prosecutor in Pointe -à-Pitre.